‘Alaskan Bush People’ Postpones Production For Season 8: Will It Be Cancelled?

 Alaskan Bush People is reportedly having some problems with the production for the next season.
-The Brown family who stars in the hit Discovery Channel show remains in California where mom Ami Brown is receiving treatment for late-stage lung cancer.
+The Brown family, who stars in the hit Discovery Channel show, remains in California where mom Ami Brown is receiving treatment for late-stage lung cancer.

 In the past weeks, it has been reported that the Alaskan Bush People would start filming in the coming weeks after it was revealed that Ami has finished her first round of chemotherapy.
 However, ABP Exposed said the production does not seem to be moving forward for now for some reason.